osmosis-labs/osmosis/x/superfluid/README.md

 algorithm used to get its "Osmo equivalent value".

 We represent different types of superfluid assets as different enums.
-Currently, enum `1` represent s Gamm shares and enum `2` Concentrated liquidity positions.
+Currently, enum `1` represents Gamm shares and enum `2` Concentrated liquidity positions.

 Enum value `0` is used for staking non-osmo tokens.
 These behave differently and their value is calculated based on the twap price of the token.